 What are phytoplankton?
 As you dip your toes in Green Lake, do you ever wonder about the microscopic organisms living there?
 Phytoplankton are free-floating microscopic organisms found in both freshwater and ocean, and they are big enough to see with an ordinary light microscope.
 They are mostly algae, but also include cyanobacteria.
 They are mostly solitary cells, but some join into intricate colonies or filaments.
 They feed the world through photosynthesis, creating food from carbon dioxide, water and sunlight.

-Phytoplankton can rapidly multiply or die based on the condition of the lake water.
-Lake temperature, nutrient levels, sunlight, and amounts of predatory zooplankton are all important factors for the survival of each type of phytoplankton.
+Phytoplankton can rapidly multiply or die based on lake temperature, nutrient levels, sunlight, and amounts of predatory zooplankton.
 By regular counting under the microscope, we can see their populations change in response to natural and human-caused environmental changes.

 Cyanobacteria (Blue green algae) qualify as phytoplankton because they do photosynthesis and float in the water, soaking up the sun.
 They are famous for blooming in nutrient-rich lakes like Green Lake, and they can sometimes produce dangerous toxins (cyanotoxins).
-King County scientists test Green Lake for cyanotoxins each week during the summer months and less often during the rest of the year (See the Water Quality page for more details).
-Unlike E.coli and most other bacteria, our cyanobacteria of interest are large enough to see easily in a standard microscope.
-See below for current microscope counts.
+King County scientists test Green Lake for cyanotoxins each week during the summer months or any time there’s a bloom.
+You can find the toxin test results here: Washington State Toxic Algae.
+Fortunately, our cyanobacteria of interest are large enough to see easily in a standard microscope.

-What is the microscope telling us about Green Lake this week?
+What is the microscope telling us about Green Lake recently?

 Cyanobacteria bloom

-How the monitoring is done: * Each week, water samples from two locations at the lake (North Dock, next to the west beach and Duck Island Launch, the small cove facing duck Island) are gathered, analyzed and photographed by a volunteer scientist with a microscope.
-The phytoplankton are identified and counted to get an idea of the currently common types.
+* How the monitoring is done: Each week, water samples from two locations at the lake (North Dock, next to the west beach and Duck Island Launch, the small cove facing duck Island) are fixed in Lugol’s iodine solution, concentrated and then counted by a volunteer scientist with a microscope.

 Successions of Phytoplankton